chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 1. Creating networks
 1. Editing networks

-# 1. Working with a large CSV file
+# 1. Working with a large network

 The Marvel Universe Social Graph contains characters from the Marvel Universe that appear in the same comic number.
 It contains over half a million edges.
 It is formatted in the following way: